zpratikpathak/Awesome-25-React-Projects/Readme.md

-# Awesome 25+ projects using NodeJs React
+# Awesome 25+ projects using React
-I have curated a list of 25+ NodeJs React projects for beginners with source code.
+I have curated a list of 25+ React projects for beginners with source code.
 Feel free to play with these projects and improve your skills.

 Don't forget to give a 🌟 to the repo